Visitor Parking & Registration

 - Visitors are NOT allowed to park in any area that is designated as no parking, reserved, restricted, red-lined spaces, fire lanes, or bus parking only, in any loading zone for longer than the allowed loading time, or in any other areas not designated for visitors or open parking.

-- Visitors with ADA needs should have a state-issued Disability Parking permit in order to park in an ADA designated parking space.
+- Visitors with ADA needs should have a state-issued Disability Parking permit to park in an ADA designated parking space.
 A visitor parking permit and vehicle registration with Parking Services are still required.

 What to do with Citations: If a citation is received, the visitor should follow the instructions printed on the citation.
 If possible, visitors should bring the citation to Parking Services on the same day the citation was issued.
 If this is not possible, please either e-mail (email@example.com) or call Parking Services at 706-507-8203 for instructions.